dimadonskoy/linuxenv-setup/README.md

 ---

-### 4. **deploy.sh**
-   - Automates the deployment of the environment setup.
-   - Runs both `global_env_script.sh` and `user_env_script.sh` in sequence.
-   - Useful for quickly provisioning and configuring a new environment with a single command.
-   - Can be customized to include additional deployment steps as needed.

 ### 1. **global_env_script.sh**
    - Installs essential applications and dependencies for the environment.
    - Designed to be executed during the provisioning process.

 ### 2. **user_env_script.sh**

-   This script configures user-specific settings and preferences after the global environment setup.
-It is intended to be run as the target user to personalize the development environment.
+   - Configures user-specific settings and preferences after the global environment setup.
+   - Should be run as the target user to apply configurations such as shell preferences, aliases, and environment variables.
+   - Useful for personalizing the development environment or applying user-level tweaks.
+   - Can be executed manually after provisioning is complete.

    #### 📝 What it does